Best Smart Home Hubs 2026: 7 Tested, Local Control

 - Full local processing — automations keep running when your internet drops at 219$ entry plus 0$/mo subscription

-- 3,000-plus device integrations — the broadest device library of any hub at typically 5x the SmartThings catalogue size
+- 3,000-plus device integrations — the broadest device library of any hub in the 2026 slate

-- Five-ecosystem reach across Alexa, Google, HomeKit, HA, plus SmartThings — Wirecutter pick for technical households
+- Five-ecosystem reach across Alexa, Google, HomeKit, HA, plus SmartThings — The Verge calls it the most capable smart home platform if you put in the setup time

 What Could Be Better